-The Cairo Criminal Court ordered the release of 10 defendants in the Rabea al-Adaweya dispersal case due to the poor health on Tuesday, and adjourned the trial until January 17.
+The Cairo Criminal Court ordered the release of 10 defendants in the Rabea al-Adaweya dispersal case due to poor health on Tuesday, and adjourned the trial until January 17.
 Jailed photojournalist Shawkan was not among those released.

 The Muslim Brotherhood-affiliated Freedom and Justice news portal reported that those released are: Ahmed Zaher, Sherif al-Wardany, Nazih Mohammed, Hussein Abdel Mawgoud, Ahmed Abdel Rahim, Mustafa Ahmed, Hisham Gouda, Azzouz Abdel Malik, Ahmed Hanafy and Azmi Abdel Salam.

 None of the 10 defendants are high-profile members of the Muslim Brotherhood group, which is outlawed.
 Several suffer from serious illnesses and poor health.

 Although he is not a member of the Brotherhood, Mahmoud Abu Zeid, also known as Shawkan, has remained in detention for over three years pending trial.
 He suffers from Hepatitis C.